zoylendt/zoylendt.github.io/content/Note Taking/quartz config changes.md

   - Show `Last updated at` and `History` (link to github file history) next to `Published at` and `Reading time`, like here: https://www.chadly.net/ & https://notes.yxy.ninja/
   - Change the background from plain white, like here: https://jzhao.xyz/ & https://mwalton.me/
   - Exclude some pages, like `tags`, from the [Graph View](https://quartz.jzhao.xyz/features/graph-view)
-  - (optional) Change the with at wich the left and right layout parts get removed
+  - (optional) Change the width at which the left and right layout parts get removed
   - Make **fat text** more stand out (noticeable in dark mode)
   - Link to `all tags` next to search and mode toggle, like here: https://glossary.airbyte.com/
   - `Recent Updates` part at start page, like here: https://glossary.airbyte.com/